Do advertising awards matter?

 Fun fact – yes, there are real categories in some awards shows for ads that never ran.

 Agencies win awards for having well-designed creatives that impress a particular room of particular people at a particular time.
 That’s it.
 Unfortunately, that means that sometimes advertising awards are little more than a beauty contest – even at times resulting in visually impressive creatives winning non-visual categories, over and above more deserving work.
 (In many cases, an ad with clever copy and so-so design is less likely to win a writing award than a knockout ad with mediocre copy.)
-Campaign results are not factored in, nor is the client’s satisfaction.
+Sure, they may look impressive all gathered together.
+But campaign results are not factored in, nor is the client’s satisfaction.
 What usually gets the win is getting judges to say “wow, that looks cool!”

 a beauty pageant contestant waving with a tiara